Automattic/wp-calypso/docs/troubleshooting.md

 sudo launchctl limit maxfiles 65536
 ```

-This command will temporarily (until your next system reboot) change the maximum number of files you're allows to set with commands like `ulimit`.
+This command will temporarily (until your next system reboot) change the maximum number of files you're allowed to set with commands like `ulimit`.
 After running the above, try running `ulimit` again

 ```
 sudo ulimit -n 16384
 ```

-There is also more permanent solution described here: http://docs.basho.com/riak/latest/ops/tuning/open-files-limit/#Mac-OS-X
+There is also more a permanent solution described here: http://docs.basho.com/riak/latest/ops/tuning/open-files-limit/#Mac-OS-X

 ### Run as administrator
 Sometimes, usually during the first build, you can see a message similar to `Please try running again as an administrator`.